Arildb88/ReadmeTest/README.md

 This project seeks to solve the problem of unregistered aviation obstacles that pose a danger for pilots during emergency responses.
 Kartverket also need a solution that handles and processes these obstacle reports. <br>

 The application allows users to register, view and manage information about obstacles in a structured and user friendly way.
 Pilots can register obstacles on a map, for caseworkers at Kartverket to process and validate these reports.
-The system has different roles that restrict or gives priveleges, these can be altered by the admin user. <br>
+The system has different roles that restrict or gives privileges, these can be altered by the admin user. <br>

 ---
 # Table of Contents